thin-edge/thin-edge.io/docs/src/extend/firmware-management/building-image/rugpi/tutorial.md

 3. Add your public ssh key to the `.env` file

     Adding public SSH keys to the project will allow you to access after the image is flashed to the device (which is critical for the onboarding process).
-The SSH keys are provided in the form of environment variables where the variable names start with `SSH_KEY_<description>`.
+The SSH keys are provided in the form of environment variables where the variable names start with `SSH_KEY_<description>` and are added to the authorized keys for the root user, e.g. `/root/.ssh/authorized_keys`.

     For example:

     ```
     SSH_KEYS_bootstrap="ssh-rsa xxxxxxx"
-    SSH_KEYS_user2="ssh-rsa xxxxxxx"
-    SSH_KEYS_user3="ssh-rsa xxxxxxx"
     ```

     :::tip